-As Video Footage can become quite large, you will want a Storage Medium that has the maximum of Sequential Read and Write Speeds that you can get your hands on for a reasonable price, and that brings us to NVMe SSDs:
+As Video Footage can become quite large, you will want a Storage Medium that has the maximum of Sequential Read and Write Speeds that you can get your hands on at a reasonable price, and that brings us to NVMe SSDs:

 Although slightly more expensive than SSDs, they are definitely worth the money.
 Highly recommended!

-NVMe SSDs will help you read even RAW Footage in 4K+ Resolutions in real time.
+NVMe SSDs will help you read even RAW Footage in 4K+ Resolutions in real-time.

 What’s next in our Video Editing Workflow?